What is tooth decay?

 Asthma inhalers

-These are a vital part of some asthma management plans, but the powder in some inhalers is acidic and can damage tooth enamel.
+These are a vital part of some asthma action plans, but the powder in some inhalers is acidic and can damage tooth enamel.
 This could lead to tooth decay over time if it isn’t balanced with good dental hygiene.

 To avoid tooth decay, rinse your child’s mouth with water immediately after each use of the inhaler.
-Ensure that your child’s teeth are cleaned twice a day with toothpaste.
+Ensure that your child’s teeth are cleaned twice a day with fluoride toothpaste.
 But don’t brush teeth straight after using the inhaler – allow 30-60 minutes before brushing.

 Medicines

 Some medicines can affect your child’s dental health because of their sugar content.
 Check the labels of medicines for any hidden sugars, particularly if your child will be taking the medicine for a long time.
-Always ask for sugar-free medication from your pharmacist.
+Always ask for sugar-free medicine from your pharmacist.

 Some medicines can reduce saliva production, which can lead to tooth decay and other dental health problems.
 Talk to your doctor or pharmacist about the effects of medicines on saliva and teeth.
 Older children and teenagers could try chewing sugar-free gum if they’re using these medicines.
 It stimulates saliva flow and helps to protect teeth from decay.